Haksell/ft_vox/README.md

 - use cubemap instead of panorama for skybox
 - better assets for everything
 - keep camera z in [0, CHUNK_HEIGHT]
+- threading for chunk generation, so not laggy ?

 ## mandatory